 Your Battlefield Tour Includes:

-- Fully escorted by Western Front specialist and battlefield guide.
+- Fully escorted by Western Front specialist and battlefield guide, Nick Fletcher.

-- All battlefield excursions, scenic drives and sightseeing as described in the itinerary.
+- All battlefield sites, scenic drives and museums as described in the itinerary.

 - All meals as listed on the itinerary, which have been specially selected to enable you to experience the best local cuisine.

 - Plenty of Free Time.
 We understand that you might want to have a break occasionally.

 - Services of a local english speaking guide throughout your tour.

 - Ground transport in deluxe air-conditioned coaches with toilet, Wifi, and DVD player